superduper-io/superduper/README.md

 ---

-### :mega:  ***We  have a big release v0.2 with a variety of exciting new features and integrations as well as updated docs and use-cases coming up in coming weeks.
+### :mega:  ***We are thrilled to announce the release of v0.2, packed with a variety of exciting new features and integrations.
+Updated docs and use-cases are also available now.
 Have a glimpse here in the  [changelog](https://github.com/SuperDuperDB/superduperdb/blob/main/CHANGELOG.md)!
-Also, we are launching an enterprise solution.
-[Sign-up for the preview waiting list here.](https://www.superduperdb.com/join-beta-waitlist)***
+Additionally, we are launching our enterprise solution.
+[Sign-up for the preview waiting list here.](https://www.superduperdb.com/join-beta-waitlist).***

 ---